 Developing a flexible automated continuous downstream processing system for research to clinical supply

 Continuous manufacturing has gained a lot of attention over the last 10-15 years for numerous reasons such as the potential for higher efficiencies, reduced cost of goods, and improved product quality.
 However, the adoption of these technologies has been slow due to concerns over operating these processes in a GMP manufacturing environment.
 Some of these concerns relate to the operation of multiple continuous unit operations in an integrated process sequence.
-This presentation will highlight these concerns and show how these issues were addressed by developing an overarching automated and modular platform which can be easily adapted for processing most products.
+This presentation will highlight these concerns and show how these issues were addressed by developing an overarching automated and modular platform which can be easily reconfigured for processing most products.

 The developed automation platform is the result of a project funded by Innovate UK that brings together a number of biopharmaceutical companies including Allergan, AstraZeneca, Fujifilm Diosynth Biotechnologies and GSK to identify and address these issues.
 One objective of the project is to develop a flexible automated biologics downstream process consisting of multiple unit operations that can be rapidly reconfigured for manufacturing different products.
 To that end the process has been design with modularity in mind with each module having common inputs and outputs.
 The automation software has also been developed in a way that most typical downstream processes can be implemented in the system with little to no software updates.
-The ability to rapidly reconfigure the process has been demonstrated by using the system to produce two products with different process sequences.
+The ability to rapidly reconfigure the process has been demonstrated by using the system to produce three products with different process sequences.

 Another issue that inhibits the adoption of continuous technologies is the concern over simultaneously operating multiple unit operations.
 This presentation will detail how the automation software was developed to control both the key unit operations such as chromatography and filtration steps but also intermediate operations such as feed conditioning and viral inactivation steps.
 The automated system reduces the complexity of downstream processes, which can have in excess of eleven unit operations, to a single user-friendly interface.
 Implementing this control platform enables a single operator to control the entire process.